abachleda/FM_e-services/missing_data_alerts/README.md

 After SNMP server configured, In order to send emails  please provide credentials in the /lib/send_email.py :  <br />
 <configured_email@gmail.com>', '<gmail_password>
-And a recipient email in main.py :  <br />